 April 21st: The Nazi government prohibits shechita: the ritual slaughter of animals according to Jewish dietary laws.

-April 26th: Herman Goering reorganises Prussian police units to form the Gestapo, the Nazi Party’s secret police agency.
+April 26th: Hermann Goering reorganises Prussian police units to form the Gestapo, the Nazi Party’s secret police agency.

 May 10th: Nazi youth groups conduct mass book burnings in Berlin, mainly targeting Jewish authors.